-As a result, at its meeting held on May 11, 2010, the Board of Directors decided, subject to approval by a resolution passed at the Company's general meeting of shareholders, on a policy toward a large-scale purchase (anti-takeover defenses) of our shares, etc. under which the Original Policy will be maintained with some modifications (hereinafter referred to as the "Policy").
+As a result, at its meeting held on May 21, 2013, the Board of Directors decided, subject to approval by a resolution passed at the Company's general meeting of shareholders, on a policy toward a large-scale purchase (anti-takeover defenses) of our shares, etc. under which the Original Policy will be maintained with some modifications (hereinafter referred to as the "Policy").

-In response to the above decision, we ask our shareholders to approve the continued adoption of the Policy in accordance with the provisions of Article 15 of the Articles of Incorporation (which will be Article 16 subject to the approval and passage of Proposal No.2, "Amendment to the Articles of Incorporation").
+In response to the above decision, we ask our shareholders to approve the continued adoption of the Policy in accordance with the provisions of Article 16 of the Articles of Incorporation.